thinkbigthings/seebie/README.md

 Run configuration may need to be set to the appropriate version of Java.
 Also: IntelliJ > Preferences > Build > Build Tools > Gradle > Gradle JVM may need to be set to the appropriate version.

-To run the server and perf from IntelliJ IDEA:

-- Create a Run Configuration, using the Application class as main, and just set the working folder to the `server` folder
-- Create a Run Configuration, using the Application class as main, and just set the working folder to the `perf` folder
-- Run either Configuration from the Run menu
-- Without creating a Debug Configuration, can also debug a Run Config.

-## Update Dependencies

-Both the web and server project README files have an "Update Dependencies" section.

 ## Dev Procedures

 Trunk based development is helpful to implement continuous delivery and continuous deployment.
 Find out more at https://trunkbaseddevelopment.com/

-Working on a branch is useful for testing the build since we might have to push a lot of changes to see our experiments.

-For small changes (e.g. docs, single file fix) we might merge directly to master to save time for this one-person team.
 Generally there will be multiple commits to a feature branch which when ready is merged directly to master.